mbjb0/Carhab-Solutions/README.md

 <img src="logo.png" alt="Carhab Solutions Logo" width="800" height="350">
 <p><strong>Carhab Solutions: Sign-Based Autonomous Navigation</strong></p>
 <p>Carhab Solutions presents an innovative approach to autonomous vehicle navigation that relies exclusively on traffic sign recognition and depth sensing.
 The goal of this project is to demonstrate a consistency in both detection and classification of signage through directing an autonomous vehicle through a course without providing the input of lane positioning.</p>
-<p>The vehicle approaches the closest identified sign and executes its associated instruction, then locates the next sign in sequence.
+<p>The user of this platform will set up a "course" consisting of sequential directional signage, then the vehicle follow the signage to navigate the course.
 This modular solution provides greater flexibility for small-scale autonomous vehicles across various settings, from indoor delivery systems to inventory management.</p>
 <br>
 <p>Team Members: Mohammad Alburaidi (malburaidi@ucdavis.edu), Logan Field (lrfield@ucdavis.edu), Nasih Al-Barwani (nmalbarwani@ucdavis.edu), Pranav Nallapaneni</p>
 <p>For inquiries about driving algorithm code, model training, or recreating project, contact Logan Field (lrfield@ucdavis.edu)</p>